Domy24/rpmodel/README.md

 This project is a beta electric vehicle route planner, implemented with fastapi and vue.js.

 To try out the project, follow these steps:

+First, set up di API key of graphhopper and maptiler:

+## API key

+1. In the file .envs/.envs.fastapi enter your graphhopper api key (https://www.graphhopper.com)

+2. Create a .env file in frontend folder and insert: VITE_MAPTILER_KEY=YOUR_MAPTILER_API_KEY, replacing YOUR_MAPTILER_API_KEY with a maptiler key (https://cloud.maptiler.com)

 ```
 make network
 ```